Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Experimental Apparatus

-For the preprocessing of the datasets, we follow the procedures described within the specific models HGCLR, HBGL, XR-Transformer, and CascadeXML.
-Additionally, when preparing HTC datasets for the XML models and vice versa, we refer back to the dataset transfer described in Section~\ref{sec:methods}.
-In addition, to apply the HTC models on the XML datasets AmazonCat-13K and Amazon-679k, the number of training examples is set to $30k$ and another $5k$ for validation, while the test set is left unchanged.
-This is needed to allow for a reasonable training time.
+\paragraph{Preprocessing} For preprocessing, we follow the procedures described within the specific models HGCLR, HBGL, XR-Transformer, and CascadeXML.
+When preparing HTC datasets for the XML models and vice versa, we refer back to the dataset transfer described in Section~\ref{sec:methods}.